 If you’re a natural brunette:

 Adding blonde highlights is the perfect way to lighten up your hair for that “I just got back from a 2-week beach vacation” look.
 Note that it may take several color sessions to get the shade of blonde you’re looking for.
-A bleach blonde can get you there faster, though.

 If you’re a natural blonde: